 The mystery box game is one my students’ favourite ESL activities for kids (adults like to play it too).
 I like to use this activity just after studying adjectives.
 I’ll make sure we have learned words that describe texture as well as the usual size and shape words.
 This is a fun activity, but it is best with small classes due to the time it takes for each student to have a turn.

-You can use this as an ESL kindergarten activity as long as your students know a reasonable amount of vocabulary.
+You can use this “What’s in the box? games as an ESL kindergarten activity as long as your students know a reasonable amount of vocabulary.

 What you Need to Prepare for the Mystery Box Game